Ji-JiaXin/Project-Weather-electricity-prices/README.md

 # Project-Weather-electricity-prices
 Welcome to our Python project for “Data Processing in Python” (JEM207) aimed at exploring the relationship between weather conditions, especially air temperature, and electricity consumption and generation in Germany.
-Given that Germany's energy mix is predominantly comprised of renewables, weather should be a significant factor influencing electricity suplly and demand.
+Given that Germany's energy mix is predominantly comprised of renewables, the weather should be a significant factor influencing electricity supply and demand.
 We prepared a module that allows users to input temperatures from previous days.
-The module will analyze historical weather data and identify timeperiods when weather conditions closely resemble the provided input.
-The user can also set the threshold setting the allowance for consideration of past time periods as similar, in the matter of weather situation.
+The module will analyze historical weather data and identify periods when weather conditions closely resemble the provided input.
+The user can also set the threshold, which enables him to regulate how strict the similarity between the weather patterns must be (scale of 1-8, the higher the number the less strict the condition -> higher number of similar weather patterns).

 The ultimate goal is to provide the user with information regarding the development of the monitored indicator during the past periods with similar weather conditions.